 For two decades, web accessibility lived in a gray zone: clearly the right thing to do, frequently litigated, but rarely spelled out in regulation.
 That era is over.
-Government mandates in the United States now name a specific technical standard for digital accessibility and attach real compliance deadlines to it, and the earliest of those deadlines have already begun to take effect.
+Government mandates in the United States now name a specific technical standard for digital accessibility and attach real compliance deadlines to it, and the first of those deadlines is now less than a year away.
 Here is who is affected, why this is happening, and what to actually do about it.

 Why This Is Happening